Admissions Policy for the 3-day flexi-school

-Step 5: On acceptance at the interview, a family interested in their child entering the school can arrange a trial day or two, providing there is a place available in the child’s year-group.
+Step 5: On acceptance at the interview, a family interested in their child entering the school can arrange a trial, providing there is a place available in the child’s year-group.
 Prospective parents and students will be provided with:

 - Consent Forms, to be completed and returned before the start of the trial week, for student trips & medicine and for photographs and moving images.

 - Does the child show an interest in learning and do we believe they will take advantage of the academic environment at Hebden Bridge School?

 - Do we believe that they are, or have the potential to become, a positive individual who will respect others (not a bully, but respectful and considerate)?

 - Do they show some understanding of our ethos and display a willingness to participate in the democratic structure of the school?

-- Do they want to learn, will they respect others and do they understand (relative to age and experience) the school’s philosophy and the demands it puts on them?
+- Do they want to learn, will they respect others and do they understand (relative to age and experience) the school’s philosophy?

 The child is then either offered a place, denied a place, or given more trial time if the school meeting believes that greater exposure to the school will help them appreciate our principles.

 (Very few applications are unsuccessful and these usually fail before the child has their week’s trial because staff do not feel that the school can meet the child’s academic, social and emotional needs.)

-- When a student is offered a place, the parent/guardian will be asked to complete the following the Acceptance Form (including Terms and Conditions).
+- When a student is offered a place, the parent/guardian will be asked to complete an Acceptance Form (including Terms and Conditions).

 - The offer of a place is conditional on the school being satisfied that the parents will be willing and able to meet the school fees.
 A returnable deposit of £150 is required for the one day school, £200 for 2 days and £275 for the 3 0r 4 day school.

 (next review September 2020)